dnsimple/dnsimple-support/content/articles/delegating-dnsimple-registered.md

 <div class="section-steps" markdown="1">
 ##### Changing the name servers to DNSimple

-1. Log into DNSimple with your user credentials.
 1. If you have more than one account, select the relevant one.
 1. On the header click the <label>Domain Names</label> tab, locate the relevant domain, and click on the name to access the domain page.